 I will take attendance in the form of the following class participation activities.
 There will be a review quiz at the beginning of each lecture to remind you of important concepts from previous lectures.
 These will mostly be a small number of short-answer questions.
-After each lecture, I ask you to submit one question (and only one per lecture) via Canvas within 24 hours.
+After each lecture, I ask you to submit one question (and only one per lecture) via Canvas.
+I will normally give you two days for submission, but I recommend you submit them within 24 hours to refresh your memory.
 The question should address the concept or example that was the least clear to you in that lecture.
 These questions should help you organize your understanding of the material.
 Remember, there is no right or wrong question as long as it reflects your intellectual curiosity.

-I will not accept any excuses for tardiness or absence.
-Likewise, no points will be given for the late submission of the after-lecture questions.
+No points will be given for the late submission of the class participation activities.
 Instead, you may make up for the missing points in the following manner should you miss a lecture or the participation activities.
 You may submit a one to two-page (typed, 12pt, Times New Roman) description of an example from the real world with a microeconomic explanation/analysis using the tools or concepts taught in lectures.
 A successful submission should include a clear description of the behavior/phenomenon and your logical explanation as to why a particular tool/concept applies to the case.
 You may find examples from news articles, your own experience, or other academic disciplines.
-You may submit up to two of such make-up papers, each worth up to 5 points (total 10 points) of your final grade.
+You may submit up to two of such make-up papers, each worth up to 10 points (total 20 points) of your final grade.
 You may submit the make-up papers anytime during the semester before the final exam.